 My husband proposed before we even kissed.
 When we met, we were two Romanians living and working in Asia, within the same company but in two different countries.
 I was in China; he was in South Korea.
 Our relationship started as a beautiful, genuine friendship.
 After three dinners in Shanghai and many long telephone conversations that felt like a deep, soulful connection, he proposed.
 I will never forget that day.
 It came like thunder.
 Totally unexpected.
 Surreal.
 A miracle of love.

 At the time, I was 35 and very clear on what I wanted from a romantic relationship.
 My wish was to feel loved, supported, cherished and appreciated.
 I wanted a companion — a lover and a friend — not to complete me because I was already feeling whole and complete.
 I wanted to spend my precious time with someone I could share new life experiences with and build a solid foundation together.

 I knew people usually spent time getting to know each other before committing to marriage.
 Despite knowing that, I said yes.
 It just felt right.
 That was one of the best decisions I have ever made and, since that day, I have never underestimated the power of my intuition.

 It’s been five beautiful years since we became husband and wife, and here’s the most important thing I learned from this experience:

 If you are married or in a romantic relationship with someone, you know that’s an ongoing job.
-We often get into the trap of hoping and expecting to receive our happiness from external sources, most commonly from men.
-In reality, nobody else can make us truly happy and happiness is a personal responsibility.
+We often get into the trap of expecting our life partners to make us happy.
+In reality, nobody else can make us truly happy, and happiness is a personal responsibility.

-Many women stay in unhealthy, co-dependent and even toxic relationships out of fear: fear of the unknown, fear of what other people think, financial dependency, or the need to have someone else to confirm and validate their self-worth.
+Many people (and women especially) stay in unhealthy, co-dependent and even toxic relationships out of fear: fear of the unknown, fear of what other people think, financial dependency, or the need to have someone else to confirm and validate their self-worth.